Travel Vaccines and Advice for Ireland

 Ireland is famous for its rainy weather.
 While rain is most likely to occur during the winter months, weather can change quickly.
 Most rainstorms disappear as quickly as they arrive.
 This keeps the rain from disrupting most people’s plans.

 The weather in Ireland tends to be fairly identical across the entire island.
 Because of Ireland’s position and the currents that warm its waters, it tends to have mild weather.
-The temperatures in the summer months are in the high-10’s.
-During the winter, temperatures are around 5 degrees.
+The temperatures in the summer months are near 20.
+During the winter, temperatures are around freezing.
 The temperature rarely falls below freezing, and heavy snowfall is rare on the island.

 Because of Ireland’s latitude, the sunset and sunrise times change greatly.
 Sunset in the summer can be well after 11 PM, while in the winter the sun may set as early as 4:30 PM.